rodrigoelp/little-stories/Unlikely adventures/43-Chapter-43.md

 *"That's not what I meant!"*

 They spiralled down towards the solid ground of the main island.
-They tumbled and spun ever faster than before, it disoriented Mathias; he thought they were out of control, or at least it felt out of control.
+They tumbled and spun ever faster, it disoriented Mathias; he thought they were out of control, or at least it felt out of control.
 The sensation of the tight grip told him that Theresa had no intention to let him escape.

-The distance to the ground vanished in mere moments.
+The distance to the ground vanished in mere seconds.
 The rhetorical, ‘In the blink of an eye’ felt to Mathias quiet literal when his feet touched the ground.

 *"Ow-weee!
 The grass is so soft in here!"* - Theresa wasn't displaying the mature, cultured and elegant posture Mathias had known since he joined their group on the outskirts of the wastelands - *"What should I do first!?
 Shall I dive in the sea?
 Or wash my back under the waterfall, apply a mud mask, enjoy the thermal ponds..."*

-*"Hopefully, not all at once, right?"* - joked Mathias, it met an awkward silence.
+*"Hopefully, not all at once, right?"* - joked Mathias, it was received with an awkward silence.

 It was those sorts of situations in which Mathias remembered Paul telling him that it is better to remain ‘quiet and pretty’ than ‘loud and stupid’.
 Mathias had been grasping the the meaning of it through experimentation.

 Theresa's mean look was quickly dismissed as she focused it on the clear water of the lake behind Mathias, leaving him behind.
 Mathias felt somewhat offended, he felt immaterial.

-Instinctively, Mathias followed Theresa - *the grass is very soft indeed* - he thought.
+Instinctively, Mathias followed Theresa.

+*The grass feels soft indeed* - he thought.
 The softness connected to the conditions you need to experience, as a blade of glass, to grow that sleek; perhaps the sporadic volcanic ash, a couple of eggs and maybe rinse it with some papaya.
 That last thought made him remember of a person washing his hair using that same treatment - *Oh Great!
-I came here without a plan or a topic of conversation to deal with my brother.*
+I don't have a plan to deal with my brother.*

 Paul laughter brought Mathias back into the present.
 Paul walked towards Mathias - *"Haha, your imitation of your brother is out of this world, Issy.
 You even copied his wings!"*